 Regardless of what class of service you are flying, there is a lounge that you can enter by paying at the door, purchasing a lounge pass or through a lounge membership program.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

-If sleeping in Baltimore Airport does not appeal to you, there is a hotel at the airport and other hotels nearby with free airport shuttles….
+If sleeping in the airport does not appeal to you, there is a hotel at Baltimore airport and several other nearby hotels with free shuttle service:

-- Minute Suites – opening in 2010 – This airside micro-hotel will offer small rooms that can be rented for a few hours or overnight.
-More detail will be provided closer to opening date.
+- Minute Suites – opening in 2020 – This airside micro-hotel will offer small rooms that can be rented for a few hours or overnight.
+All standard suites will feature complimentary DirecTV, Netflix and WiFi.
+A daybed sleeps two comfortably, while up to four people can actually relax in a room.
+Rates: it won’t be cheap!
+Rooms rent for $42 for an hour and $10.50 for every 15 minutes after that (an 8-hour stay is $155).
+More details will be provided closer to opening date.

 - Aloft BWI Baltimore Washington International Airport – (5 minute from the airport) Free airport shuttle is available from 4:30AM – 12:30AM. » Check Rates